My approach

 I grew up performing—captivated by the magic of embodying all the parts of myself I was keeping hidden in my everyday life.
-Acting wasn’t just a passion; it was a way to safely practice connection and communication.
+Acting wasn’t just a passion; it was a way to safely practice connection and existing.
 As a therapist, I bring my creative spirit into the space.
-With my diverse background, I have plenty of creative ways to help get you unstuck in talking about your problems.
-Using talk and drama therapy techniques—like role-play, improv, storytelling, and games—I’ll support you in exploring your identity, reconnecting with what matters most, and making sense of your experiences.
+Using talk and drama therapy techniques—like role-play, improv, storytelling, and games—I’ll support you as you navigate this thing called existing.

 Over time, I’ve found more sustainable ways to experience joy, connection, and hope.
 And I believe you can too.
 Together, we can explore what’s really going on beneath the surface—the root of that emptiness—and start to gently untangle it.

 Sex and weed can absolutely be fun, meaningful parts of life.
-This isn’t about shame or judgment.
 But if they’re becoming the only ways to feel something, it might be time to look at the void itself—and come up with creative, compassionate ways to fill it that truly nourish you.

-Someone hurt you—and now it’s hard to move forward.
+• Someone hurt you—and now it’s hard to move forward.
 Maybe their impact still lingers in your day-to-day life: the way you communicate, the way you love, the way you trust (or don’t).
-It’s exhausting, and it’s real.

 Relationships are foundational to our well-being.
 We need them to survive.
 When there’s abuse, betrayal, or deep rupture, it leaves a mark.
 There’s no shame in feeling that pain.
 But that doesn’t mean you have to live in it forever.